Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMDowntime.md

 Must have the spellcasting or pact magic feature, be proficient in the Arcana Skill, and must have the spell you wish to craft known through that feature.

 ### Resources
-You must have a number of downtime and gp according to the spell level you wish to craft (Spells higher than 7th level are not craftable in this way).
-See below table.
+You must spend a number of downtime and gp according to the spell level you wish to craft reflected in the table below.
+Spells higher than 7th level are not craftable.
+If the spell requires a consumed component that has a gp cost associated, then you must also pay that cost in addition to any other cost.

-Time |	Spell Level | Cost
+Spell Level |	Time | Cost
 ----------- | ----------- | -----------
 Cantrip | 1 Day | 15 gp
 1st | 1 Day | 50 gp